This website is best viewed using Chrome, Firefox, or Microsoft Edge

 VA Benefits and Health Care for Burn Pits Exposure

 Service members have encountered harmful substances through their everyday military duties for generations.
-Wide ranging illnesses may show symptoms immediately or may cause long-term damaging effects that go unnoticed for many years—decades, in some cases— until they pose major health concerns for veterans.
+Wide-ranging illnesses may show symptoms immediately or may cause long-term damaging effects that go unnoticed for many years—decades, in some cases—until they pose major health concerns for veterans.

 But help is now available.